The Foundation Team is composed of individuals who have devoted their personal and professional lives to advancing the equity movement.

 Belinda holds a Bachelor of Science and Fifth Year in Accounting from the University of South Florida.

 Kyandra Darling was born into a family of community servants.
-As a third-generation St. Petersburg resident, she carries on her family’s legacy of service in her role as Innovation Officer at the Center for Health Equity.
+As a third-generation St. Petersburg resident, she carries on her family’s legacy of service in her role as Innovation Officer.

 In this role, Kyandra builds relationships across the community, helping to connect organizations, projects, and resources.
 She acts as a strategic partner, guiding idea development and innovation, identifying and deploying necessary support, and pushing initiatives into action.
-Through her work with the Center, Kyandra engages new audiences in equity work while deepening the connection between local leaders and the people they serve.
+Through her work with the Foundation’s Center for Health Equity, Kyandra engages new audiences in equity work while deepening the connection between local leaders and the people they serve.

 She brings policy and political experience from her previous positions in the Office of City Council and Florida’s 13th District Congressional Office, and a marketing background from Red Bull North America.